JackEdwardLyons/jacklyons-me-beta/content/pages/blog/my-annual-2023-review.md

 #### Relationship ups and downs

-Navigating relationship challenges with Zoe has been extremely difficult this year.
+Navigating relationship challenges with my wife and daughter has been extremely difficult this year.
 The stressors brought by parenthood and overwork underscored the importance of self-care.
-Acknowledging the toll on health and well-being prompted a realisation that adjustments for us both are absolutely necessary for a more sustainable and fulfilling future.
-Prioritising rest and recovery are imperative for overall happiness.
+Acknowledging the toll on health and well-being prompted a realisation that adjustments for my wife and I are absolutely necessary for a more sustainable and fulfilling future.
+Prioritising rest and recovery are imperative for keeping stressors at bay.
+For Zoe, things like ice baths, gym and sauna are her happy place.
+For me, it's Yoga, meditation and time outdoors.
+I know we can overcome anything together, and this is just one of life's many challenges.
+It's a long road ahead with a child, but I know deep down it's all worth it.

 ### 3. What am I working towards?